usydroboticsclub/SimulatedRobotics/1_docker_gazebo/README.md

         - More info here: [https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)
 2. Open a terminal / cmd, and `cd ` into the `1_docker_gazebo` folder.
 3. Run `docker build -f Dockerfile.build . -t gazebo_image`.
 This creates a docker image called `gazebo_image`.
-4. Run the container, using `docker run --name=usrc_gazebo_container -p 5900:5900 -it gazebo_image:latest`.
+4. Run the container, using `docker run --rm --name=usrc_gazebo_container -p 5900:5900 -it gazebo_image:latest`.
 This creates a container from the docker image.
     - You'll see a bunch of text come up.
 That's normal, don't worry.
     - The command window should stick around, that's also normal.
     - ... unless you see something like `docker: Error response from daemon: Conflict.
 The container name "/usrc_gazebo_container" is already in use by container`.
 In that case, run `docker container rm usrc_gazebo_container` then try again.